This user has not added any information to their profile yet.

 Sally Matthews is recognised as one of the foremost lyric sopranos of her generation, her international career encompassing the opera, concert and recital stages, collaborating with many of worlds artists and conductors.

-Sally Matthews appearances in the 2023/24 season include her role debut as Leonore Fidelio at the Berlin Staatsoper; Sieglinde in Romeo Castelluci’s new production of Die Walküre and The Governess Turn of the Screw - both for La Monnaie, Brussels and Emilia Marty in a concert performance of The Makropulos Case conducted by Karina Canellakis at the Concertgebouw, Amsterdam.
-While on the concert platform, she will appear with the London Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Dutch Radio Orchestra, Orquesta Nacional de Espana and the Deutsches Sinfonie-Orchester, Berlin.
+Sally's appearances in the 2023/24 season include her role debut as Leonore Fidelio at the Berlin Staatsoper and The Governess in a new production of Turn of the Screw directed by Andrea Breth for La Monnaie, Brussels and she made her role debut as Emilia Marty in a concert performance of The Makropulos Case conducted by Karina Canellakis at the Concertgebouw, Amsterdam.
+While on the concert platform, she appeared with the London Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Dutch Radio Orchestra, Bucharest Symphony Orchestra, Orquesta Nacional de Espana and the Deutsches Sinfonie-Orchester, Berlin.

 During the 2022/23 Season, Sally returned to the Glyndebourne Festival and the BBC Proms giving a “career defining” performance as Blanche de la Force in a new production of Dialogues des Carmélites directed by Barrie Kosky; she returned to La Monnaie, Brussels as The Marschallin Der Rosenkavalier and as Tatyana in a new production of Eugene Onegin directed by Laurent Pelly, a role she also sang in Christof Loy's production at Norwegian National Opera.
 In concert she appeared with the Dresden Philharmonie and Juanjo Mena in a Mozart and Mahler programme; with the L’Orchestra Symphonique de la Monnaie and Alain Altinoglu in Strauss’s Vier Letze Lieder; with the Orchestra of Opéra de Rouen and Ben Glassberg in Wagner’s Wesendonck Lieder; she returned to one of her signature pieces, Schumann's Das Paradies und die Peri - with Perry So and the Orquesta Sinfonica di Navarra and to the titular role of Janacek's The Cunning Little Vixen in concert performance at the Concertgebouw Amsterdam with the Dutch Radio Orchestra conducted by Karina Canellakis.